Orange Coast College logo

 2015

-A plan is initiated to remove early Neutra buildings and open a large central campus park.
+A plan is initiated to remove early Neutra buildings to create a central campus park.

 2016